glicerico/interview-prep/src/README.md

 1. The script prompts for guest information
 2. It queries the Qwello API for background data on the guest
-3. The data is processed through an LLM (default: GPT-4) via LangChain
+3. The data is processed through an LLM via LangChain
 4. The LLM structures the information into sections like:
    - Guest background
    - Key topics